brodieG/r2c/README.md

     ##   user  system elapsed
     ##  1.737   0.035   1.776

-`{Fastr}` also does reasonably well, but is afflicted by the warm-up cycles and even after them does not keep up with `{r2c}`.
+`{FastR}` also does reasonably well, but is warm-up cycles remain an issue, and even after them it does not keep up with `{r2c}`.

 <!--
 ```
 Method <- c(
-'slope(x)', 'vapply(..., slope)', 'data.table', 'collapse', 'r2c', 'fastR'
+'slope(x)', 'vapply(..., slope)', 'data.table', 'collapse', 'r2c', 'FastR'
 )
 graal.slope.2 <- unique(cummin(graal.slope[['V3']]))
 dat <- data.frame(